Table of Content

 MMR’s prescribed dose can help in avoiding these illnesses.
 Kindly, consult a doctor before applying any vaccination.

 Flu is a common problem that affects a human being.
 There are many types of flu that can affect a person.
 Flu can vary from severe to mild, and it is also contagious.
 The most common symptoms of flu are a runny nose, fever, headache, body pain, and closed nose.
 Prescribed dosage of influenza vaccination can be very helpful in treating the flu.

 4. Hepatitis Vaccination

-There are important vaccines for prevention of hepatitis, for instance, hepatitis A and B. Hepatitis affects the liver and is caused by exposure to the infected substances, for example, used syringes, infected blood and any type of blood infiltration in the body.
-Prescribed dose of these medications can be very helpful, in the prevention of hepatitis.
+There are important vaccines for the prevention of hepatitis, for instance, hepatitis A and B. Hepatitis affects the liver and is caused by exposure to the infected substances, for example, used syringes, infected blood, and any type of blood infiltration in the body.
+A prescribed dose of these medications can be very helpful, in the prevention of hepatitis.
 The treatment and symptoms of hepatitis vary from type to type, so is the vaccination.

 5. Chicken Pox Vaccination (Varicella)

 Chickenpox mostly occurs during childhood, in which the whole body of the person is covered with blisters, which are red and itchy.
 These blisters stay for some time, it is recommended not to scratch them because it is feared that they will leave scars afterward.
 Chicken Pox vaccination is usually recommended 2 doses in 28 days, but it depends on the doctor and the medical condition of the person.

 Shingles occur with the same virus which causes chickenpox in children.
 Shingles are very dangerous because it happens after 60.
 At that age, the body lacks immunity and resistance to such diseases.
 Zoster vaccination is recommended at above the age of 60.
 But, it is imperative to consult a doctor.
 Also, it important to have knowledge of these important vaccines.